Aims and objectives

 • Cultivating a vibrant and engaging community

-• Sharing our knowledge with the general public
+• Sharing knowledge with the general public

 Activities and resources